ERIC HANHOLD, RIGHT HANDED PITCHER

 Hanhold didn’t pitch until late May, when the Orioles sent him to AAA.
 He didn’t pitch well there, with his walk rate spiking upward.
 He also gave up a home run nearly every four innings.
 The Orioles called him up in mid-September and he got into ten games for them.

 With Hanhold, the Pirates’ front office began their off-season by continuing their pattern of acquiring late-20s relievers with no track record of success in the majors, or sometimes even in AAA.
 Baltimore has had more pitching woes than any other team in baseball in recent years, so the fact that they saw no need to retain Hanhold bodes especially badly.
-It’s fairly likely that the Pirates will try to outright Hanhold to AAA, but he doesn’t even look like a reasonable depth option.
-It was not an auspicious way to start the off-season after a 101-loss season, especially with a fan base that’s grown tired of the Pirates’ failure to make any meaningful effort to improve in one winter after another.
+Not surprisingly, the Pirates designated Handhold for assignment early in spring training to make room for another waiver claim.
+He cleared waivers and was outrighted to AAA.

 |Signing Bonus: $250,000